fraenkel-lab/GSLR/README.md

 ## Motivation

 The motivation for Graph-Sparse Logistic Regression is to constrain classification to predict a label from a graph-sparse support.
+More in [the paper](https://arxiv.org/abs/1712.05510).

 ## Installation